 The Company classifies all investments as available-for-sale securities, as the sale of such investments may be required prior to maturity to implement management strategies.
 These investments are carried at amortized cost which approximates fair value.
 A decline in the market value of any short-term investment below cost that is determined to be other-than-temporary will result in a revaluation of its carrying amount to fair value.
 The impairment is charged to earnings and a new cost basis for the security is established.
-No such impairment charges were recorded for any period presented.
+At June 30, 2020 and December 31, 2019, the Company had no short-term investments and no such impairment charges were recorded for any period presented.

 Realized gains and losses from the sale of short-term investments, if any, are determined on a specific identification basis.
 Realized gains and losses and declines in value judged to be other-than-temporary, if any, on available-for-sale securities are included in other income or expense on the consolidated statements of operations.
 Realized and unrealized gains and losses during the periods presented were immaterial.
 Premiums and discounts are amortized or accreted over the life of the related security as an adjustment to yield using the straight-line method and are included in interest income on the consolidated statements of operations.
 Interest and dividends on securities classified as available-for-sale are included in interest income on the consolidated statements of operations.
-At September 30, 2019, the Company had no short-term investments.